Garfungled/CustomClassProject/README.md

-This is a project for my AP Java class.
+This is a project for my AP Java class, thus, we are extremely limited in the Java features we're allowed to use (arrays, arraylists, etc).
+Thus, this code isn't "optimized".
+I'm simply testing how far I can get with the tools I'm given.

 # ROOT filing system